-- the processes of cause and effect between the project's proposed activities and water resources (defined in Box 1); and - the materiality and likelihood of the potential impacts and risks to water resources.
+- the processes of cause and effect between the project's proposed activities and water resources (as defined in Box 1) - the materiality and likelihood of the potential impacts on and risks to water resources.

 Sufficient information should be provided to allow an independent reviewer, such as the IESC, to consider the appropriateness of assertions made in the environmental assessment documentation.
 For example, these would include assumptions underlying conceptual and numerical models, claims about why an activity would not significantly affect the physical state or environmental value of a water resource, and justification of proposed mitigation strategies to minimise potential environmental impacts of the project.
+If any potential impacts are considered to not require further assessment - for example, due to demonstrable lack of materiality of the risk - proponents should clearly document these decisions and provide appropriate scientific evidence.

-In short, an independent reader of the environmental assessment documents should be provided with enough credible evidence to be able to verify all significant conclusions made by the proponent.
+In short, the environmental assessment documents should provide enough credible evidence for an independent reader to be able to verify all significant conclusions made by the proponent.